emilioziniades/flatland/README.md

 </tr>
 </table>

 ## Demo

-Here is a working live demo :  https://flatland.gq
+[Here](https://flatland.gq) is a working live demo.

+For testing purposes, earlier versions of Flatland will be deployed to the Ropsten Test Network.
+To use the app, you'll need a [Metamask](https://metamask.io/) wallet and some test Ether from a [faucet](https://faucet.ropsten.be/).

 ## Built with

-- [Gatsby](https://www.gatsbyjs.com/) - Static site generator written in JavaScript.
+- [Gatsby](https://www.gatsbyjs.com/) - Static site generator written in JavaScript, and built using the React framework.

+- [React](https://reactjs.org/) - Component based javascript framework.
+Includes support for state management.

-- [React Bootstrap](https://react-bootstrap.github.io/) - A combination of React and Bootstrap, both front-end frameworks
+- [React Bootstrap](https://react-bootstrap.github.io/) - A combination of React and Bootstrap, both front-end frameworks.

+- [Ethers](https://docs.ethers.io/v5/) - Javascript library used to interact with Ethereum blockchain.

 - [Truffle Suite](https://www.trufflesuite.com/) - Smart contract test, build and deploy suite.

-Truffle and Ganache are the two main tools.
+- [Ganache-CLI](https://www.trufflesuite.com/docs/ganache/overview) - Local blockchain for testing purposes.

 - [Solidity](https://docs.soliditylang.org/en/v0.8.2/) - Smart contract programming language, compiles to the Ethereum Virtual Machine (EVM).
 [Crypto Zombies](https://cryptozombies.io/) is a good starting point for learning solidity.

 ## To-do

-- Determine number of squares
+- Finalize number of squares (currently 256).
-- Finalize voting procedure for submissions
+- Finalize voting procedure for submissions.
+- Implement colour picker instead of manually pasting the hex colour code.
+- Implement monthly Canvas NFT minting and related governance.
 - ...

-## Site

-## [Usage]

-### Metamask

-This tool is currently being tested using Metamask, an Ethereum wallet client plugin for Firefox and Chrome.
-Go ahead and set up a wallet with a 12 word mnemonic.

-### Ropsten Testnet

-For testing purposes, earlier versions of Flatland will be deployed to the Ropsten Test Network.
-You will need some test Ether, which you can get from a [faucet](https://faucet.ropsten.be/)

 ## Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/emilioziniades/flatland/issues/new) by including your search query and the expected result.
+If you find a bug, kindly open an issue [here](https://github.com/emilioziniades/flatland/issues/new) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/emilioziniades/flatland/issues/new).
-Please include sample queries and their corresponding results.
+If you'd like to request a new feature, feel free to do so by opening an issue [here](https://github.com/emilioziniades/flatland/issues/new).